Metadata-Game-Changers/DataCiteFacets/README.md

 ```

 ### --showURLs
-The --showURLs flag can be used to display the URLs that will be retrieved for a given set of flags without running the program.
+The --showURLs flag can be used to display the URLs that will be retrieved for a given set of flags without retrieving the data.
 This can be used for testing or if you are curious about how the queries are done.

 ### File Output